mojomojo1/bootkon/docs/labs/2_data_ingestion.md

 bq --location=$REGION query --nouse_legacy_sql "SELECT Time, V1, Amount, Class FROM <walkthrough-project-id/>.ml_datasets.ulb_fraud_detection_biglake LIMIT 10;"
 ```

-Note that the data we are querying still resides on Cloud Storage and there are no copies stored in BigQuery.
-Using BigLake, BigQuery acts as query engine but not as storage layer.
+The data you are querying still resides on Cloud Storage and there are no copies stored in BigQuery.
+When using BigLake, BigQuery acts as query engine but not as storage layer.

 ### Method 2: Real time data ingestion into BigQuery using Pub/Sub